wp-plugins/events-manager-extended/readme.txt

 * Bugfix: better avoidance of duplicate div-id's for location maps when called in the event list
 * Bugfix: when no bookings are made, 0 is now returned for RESERVEDSPACES and other shortcodes alike, and no longer an empty string
 * Bugfix: removed some old code that was checking for magic_quotes_gpc, no longer needed
+* Bugfix: for single events, if end day equals start day and end time is smaller than start time, put end day one day ahead but only if the end time has a value (if not: keep the end day intact)